Shy-Rez/AutoJudge/README.md

 - Random Forest Regressor
   - The model consists of 600 decision trees
   - Can be used as a non-linear regression baseline
-  - Achieved an MAE of approximately 1.684
+  - Achieved an MAE of approximately 1.726
-  - Achieved an RMSE of approximately 2.029
+  - Achieved an RMSE of approximately 2.053
   - Required approximately 3 minutes to train

 - Gradient Boosting Regressor
   - The model uses 300 decision trees, each tree learns from the errors of previous trees and each tree has a maximum depth of 3 to prevent overfitting
-  - Learning rate of 0.05 is used to control the contribution of each tree
+  - Learning rate of 0.1 is used to control the contribution of each tree
   - Achieved an MAE of approximately 1.694
   - Achieved an RMSE of approximately 2.024
   - Required less training time and performed slightly better than Random Forest Regressor

-Linear Regression (Ridge) was selected as the final regression model due to its lowest RMSE
+Linear Regression (Ridge) was selected as the final regression model due to its lowest MAE & RMSE

 ---
 ## Evaluation Metrics
 ### Classification
 - Linear SVM model
-Accuracy: 54.07047387606318 %
+- Accuracy: 54.07047387606318 %
 - Confusion Matrix:
 ```
          easy  hard  medium